Carleton North, New Brunswick: Attractions

 It also has a free public art gallery.
 The Andrew and Laura McCain Gallery is a non-profit, community-supported gallery that shows about nine exhibitions a year of everything from exhibitions on loan from the National Gallery of Canada to the work of local school children.

 Carleton North is also home to the New Brunswick Potato Museum (Potato World) and Shogomoc Historical Railway Site.
 The Shogomoc Historical Railway Site showcases a restored CPR train station and three CPR cars and is home to FRESH "fine dining".
 Hunter Brothers Farm Market and Corn Maze.

 The town celebrates many festivals throughout the year; Festival of Flavour, which takes place August and showcases a variety of wine related events, Canada Day-July, Snow Blast- February, Haunted Train October, Buttermilk Creek Fall Festival-September and more.

 Throughout the summer season, July to September, the town is host to an outdoor summer market, every Thursday from 10-2 pm at the Riverside Park.
 The outdoor summer market features food, produce, craft, woodworking, flower, baked goods, local meat and jewellery vendors.
 Each week showcases a different musical performance from local entertainers.

 The town is the site of the Florenceville Bridge, a covered bridge built in 1907 that is unique in New Brunswick in combining a wooden covered bridge with steel trusses for the central spans over the Saint John River.

 Located just outside the town limits is a replica Noah's Ark, a 2/3-scale model of the Biblical Ark that Noah built, as described in the Christian Old Testament.
 The replica ark contains the offices and student dorms for a private Bible school, The School of The Spirit, run by the Burnham Road Ministries.
 The sight of a 300-foot boat in the middle of potato fields within sight of Bristol and Oakland Mountain often attracts curious visitors.

 Charitable organizations

-Carleton North is fortunate enough to have active charitable organizations in the town that work hard towards the betterment of the community.
+Carleton North has active charitable organizations in the community:

 The Knights of Columbus is an international group of Catholic men taking charitable action.
 Charity is their main focus and the organization works hard to improve quality of life in Carleton North.
 The Grand Knight of the Bath branch is Hermel Langlais.

 The Lions Club is the largest service club organization.
 The club has multiple projects in the village all directed towards charitable actions.
 The President of the Bath Lions Club is Gerald Sullivan.

 The River View Manor is a non-profit and registered charitable organization located in Carleton North, New Brunswick.
 The River View Manor opened in 1981 and is a beneficial contributor to the town of Carleton North economy.
 There are 39 residents in the manor and over 50 employees.